Philadelphia, Main Line, and Ardmore, Pennsylvania Cosmetic Dentistry

 After being positioned in the space where your tooth root used to be, the dental implant will fuse with the jaw bone over time.
 Once the implant is fully integrated, Dr. Marshall will customize the crown or other restoration so that it fits your bite comfortably and closely matches the shape and color of the surrounding natural teeth.

-Dental implants provide a permanent, stable foundation for restoring both the aesthetic and function of your mouth after losing one or more teeth.
+The Dental implants that our practice recommends, provides a permanent, stable foundation for restoring both the aesthetic and function of your mouth after losing one or more teeth.
 In addition to a revitalized smile, dental implants can also improve the health of your teeth, gums, and jaw.

 Some of the benefits of dental implants include: